Should UK Students Take a Gap Year Before Medicine?

 Tuition fees around the world work the exact same way.
 They’re always pricey, sure, but at the same time, their priciness is determined by the standard of living.
 In the UK, they hover around £9,250, but if you decide to study medicine in Georgia, you’d be paying less than half of that.

-But the most palpable difference is not in the tuition fees but living expenses.
+However, the most palpable difference is not in tuition fees but in living expenses.
 For example, if you decide to study medicine in Serbia, your average monthly expenses for a fairly comfortable lifestyle (including bills, utilities, rent, food, transportation and entertainment) would be £500 a month.
 For the locals, that’s fairly standard, but in the UK, you probably spend half of that on bills and utilities alone!

 Sounds intriguing?
 We can help!